ci4rail/alm-service-modules/Readme.md

 ### Usage

-Copy `ci/credentials.template.yaml` to `ci/credentials.yaml` and enter the credentials needed.
+Copy `ci/credentials.template.yaml` to `ci/credentials.yaml` and copy the content from `alm-service-modules credentials.yaml` found in bitwarden.
-For docker registry credentials see `yoda harbor robot user (ci4rail)` in bitwarden.
 For `github_access_token` see `yoda-ci4rail github token` from bitwarden.
 Apply the CI/CD pipeline to Concourse CI using
 ```bash